Yokai and O-bon - because it is August

 First a brief note: The Japanese word yokai refers to otherworldly beings like ghosts, and spirits.
 They can be mischievous and clever but are always at least a bit scary.

-The trigger for this post was the “Personal Experience Ghost Story [=yokai-story] Marathon” organized by John Paul Catton of Excalibur Books in Tokyo.
+The trigger for this post was the “Supernatural Super Challenge”, a story marathon where participants tell personal experience ghost stories [=yokai-story] organized by John Paul Catton of Excalibur Books in Tokyo.
 Though this is not my participating entry, like the marathon, it is also inspired by O-bon the Japanese season dedicated to remember the dead.
 Think Mexican Dia de los Muertos but taking its time.

 In early August Japanese honor the spirits of their ancestors and welcome them home for a brief visit.
-During O-bon, at night, lanterns floating down streams and fireworks are supposed to show the spirits the way home.
+During O-bon, at night, lanterns floating down streams, and showy fireworks set off noisily are supposed to show the spirits the way home.
 O-bon is also a time to clean graves and tell ghost stories in which yokai are frequent topics.
 All this reminded me of the supernatural beings I had to be mindful of as a child though I didn’t interact with any of them knowingly.

 My childhood on Java was filled with fun but also some fears.
 There were always admonitions and alerts for dangerous natural and supernatural occurrences for the edification of us children.
 And good kids that we were, we paid attention.
 Maybe that’s why we survived?